-Energy is typically 20% or more of the cost of making steel and the availability and reliability of supplies of these energy sources is essential to our industry’s international competitiveness, especially as steelmakers in competitor nations received subsidized energy.
+The production of steel is inherently energy intensive, and the industry consumes substantial amounts of electricity, natural gas, and coal and coke to make our products.
+Energy accounts for typically 20 percent or more of the cost of making steel and the availability and reliability of supplies of these energy sources is essential to our industry’s international competitiveness, especially when steelmakers in competitor nations receive subsidized energy.

 New technologies are being researched at MIT and the University of Utah that may allow us to produce iron, a major element in steel, without the emission of carbon dioxide